videolan/vlc-ios/README.md

 Pull request are more than welcome!
 If you do submit one, please make sure to use a descriptive title and description.

+### Commit

+We try to follow a simple set of rules, outlined by this [guide](https://chris.beams.io/posts/git-commit/).

+Additionally, commit messages should have all the information needed to understand the commit easily as the follwing:

+`Subject: Brief description(ticket related action)`

+For example:

+`UPnP: Remove iOS 7 compatiblity code(closes #166)`

 ### Gitlab issues

 You can look through issues we currently have on the [VideoLAN Gitlab](https://code.videolan.org/videolan/vlc-ios/issues).